DoviniJ/GxEprsDummy/README.md

 ```

 ### Output files
 1) B_trd.sum - This contains GWAS summary statistics of all additive SNP effects, when the outcome is binary.
-V1 to V14 contains the following columns in order.
-Note that all .sum files have the same structure.
+V1 to V14 denotes the following columns in order.
+Note that all .sum files follow the same structure.
 * chromosome
 * base pair position
 * SNP ID